grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 [store_gateway_tenant_shard_size: <int> | default = 0]

 # Delete blocks containing samples older than the specified retention period.
-# Also used by query-frontend to avoid querying beyond the retention period.
-0
+# Also used by query-frontend to avoid querying beyond the retention period by
-# to disable.
+# instant, range or remote read queries.
+0 to disable.
 # CLI flag: -compactor.blocks-retention-period
 [compactor_blocks_retention_period: <duration> | default = 0s]